 In Autumn 2020, Karin and myself bought a small farm in Grenaa, Denmark.
 This is where her family comes from.
 We are now busy getting everything ready to have horses living here with us.

-This terrible pandemic that we are trying to cope with has made me learn more about online teaching.
+This terrible pandemic has made me learn more about online teaching.
 I must admit that I didn’t think much of it in the beginning, but now I have seen that it really helps my students to get more consistent training and become better.

 I am still learning every day, and I have a lot of fun whilst I am learning.